onzfonz/comp227/src/content/1/en/part1a.md

 Please make sure that you commit often, as that will be the way you show your work and progress through the course.

-Note that in this part, there are more exercises besides those found below.
+Notice that in this part, there are more exercises besides those found below.

 #### 1.1: handheld arcade info, step1